 DIFFICULT TREK: Again as the name suggests, difficult trek is for people who have had the experience of easy and moderate level of trekking.
 This level of trekking requires you to walk for 6 to 7 hours on the trail every day and you could be reaching uncomfortable altitudes of around 5200m/ 17000ft.
 You may also have to walk on ice, cross glaciers and High Mountain passes.
 Recommended clothes and gear is required before attempting a difficult trek.
 Annapurna Circuit, Three passes Trek, Manaslu Circuit Trek are all difficult level of trekking in Nepal.

 STRENUOUS TREK: Strenuous or challenging treks require you to have climbing skills as most of the trek is usually done at high altitude of above 5500 m to 6200m.
 The terrain that you will be walking in is unforgiving and situations can easily turn against you if you don’t have the right mindset.
 Along with technical mountain climbing knowledge, one also needs to have rope using skills.
 Strenuous treks test your climbing skills, fitness level and the sense of being in an isolated area without the hope of emergency rescue operation and help.
 Dhaulagiri Circuit Trekking, Amphu Lapcha Pass, Three Passes Trek are all examples of strenuous trek.

-The trekking guide is the most important person while on a trek.
-He is responsible for everything, from your wellbeing to your food and accommodation.
+The trekking guide is the most important person while on a trekking in nepal.
+Trekking Guide is responsible for everything, from your wellbeing to your food and accommodation.
 It’s important to ask as much questions as possible to both the trekking agent and the guide to get to know them better.